OA and Marine Spatial Planning

 Step 2: Compile extent-by-use cross-tabulation

 Using the ecosystem extent accounts and a spatial layer of current or proposed use designations (fishery zones, aquaculture zones, shipping lanes, protected areas, etc.), compile a cross-tabulation table similar to Table 2.
+Record values in hectares consistent with SEEA EA para 4.15.
 This reveals the current spatial distribution of ecosystems across use categories and identifies:

 - Ecosystem types with high exposure to extractive or development activities